 It’s no secret that society has become do-it-yourself obsessed in the last decade.
 In addition to the HGTV explosion, transforming hosts of popular shows into household names and celebrities, there's also been the influence of social media, where normal-looking people make things like installing tiles, knocking down a wall, or putting up wallpaper look as easy as screwing in a lightbulb.
 Well, apparently this DIY revolution is giving younger adults a complex about their home renovation skills.
-According to a new study, members of the millennial generation aren’t just disappointed when they can’t accomplish these tasks on their own—they are downright ashamed.
+According to a new survey, members of the millennial generation aren’t just disappointed when they can’t accomplish these tasks on their own—they are downright ashamed.

-A recent online survey of more than 1,300 homeowners conducted by The Harris Poll and commissioned by Puls found that many millennial homeowners (aged 18-34) may feel pressured to project a confidence they don’t actually feel when it comes to home maintenance and improvements—and a shocking number don’t even have the skills to change a lightbulb!
+A recent online survey of more than 1,300 homeowners conducted by The Harris Poll and commissioned by Puls found that many millennial homeowners (aged 18-34) may feel pressured to project confidence they don’t actually feel when it comes to home maintenance and improvements—and a shocking number don’t even have the skills to change a lightbulb!

-42 percent of those surveyed admitted to feeling embarrassed by their lack of home maintenance knowledge, while 60 perfect confessed to feeling pressured to make their home look a certain way in order to impress friends or acquaintances.
+Forty-two percent of those surveyed admitted to feeling embarrassed by their lack of home maintenance knowledge, while 60 perfect confessed to feeling pressured to make their home look a certain way in order to impress friends or acquaintances.
 The survey also shows that nearly a third of millennial homeowners would be embarrassed to tell a friend that they hired someone for a home improvement project instead of opting to DIY.

 When it comes to specific home improvement projects, just one in five millennial homeowners said they would feel confident enough to tackle a drywall repair project or fan installation in their own home, less than one in three would feel confident enough to DIY an exterior painting project or light installation in their home, and about half would feel confident enough to mount a TV or assemble furniture.
-Perhaps most shocking of all, however, is that almost one third of Millennial homeowners would not feel confident enough to change a lightbulb in their home.
+Perhaps most shocking of all, however, is that almost one-third of Millennial homeowners would not feel confident enough to change a lightbulb in their home.

 If you do want to start tackling some DIY projects on your own, Michael Rowe, Home Maintenance Manager at Puls, suggests starting small.
 "I encourage people to tackle the simplest projects, such as hanging small pieces of art on the walls, assembling IKEA furniture, patching a small hole in the wall, changing a doorknob, or painting a small room,” he tells MyDomaine.
 “These projects are not inherently dangerous and can always be fixed by a professional if something goes wrong."